PostHog/meta/requests-for-comments/2022-11-02-onboarding-2.0-continued.md

 With this effort we're tackling a couple different problems with onboarding:

-1. Current activation rates for organizations are lower than we'd like.
-This means that too many people sign up for PostHog, but then fail to get set up properly or see value before they get tired and leave.
+1. Current activation rates for organizations from signup to a discovery (defined as any of these actions: insight/dashboard/correlation/recording analyzed) stand at 25%.
+About 40% organizations get to ingest a first event, out of which 60% get to perform an activation action.
 2. Current activation rates for session recordings (even after successful event ingestion) are lower than we'd like.
-This means that people get set up, but then don't use the session recording product.
+Only 32% of organizations which have ingested events end up analyzing a session recording.

 ### Hypotheses for some things that could cause this to happen (independently or combined)
 - Activation / Onboarding: